Skip to main content

 Enable Metadata Verification Repair

 As the repair functionality is in preview, by default, it is not enabled.
-To enable:

-1. Add the configuration preview.feature.verification-repair=ON to /opt/wandisco/hivemigrator/application.properties
+1. Add the configuration preview.feature.verification-repair=ON to /etc/wandisco/hivemigrator/application.properties

 2. Run systemctl restart hivemigrator to restart service for changes to take into effect